impulsado/wannaNotes/Writeups/HTB/Very Easy/Oopsie TO DO/00 - Oopsie.md

 # Burpsuite
 1. Configure Firefox to send traffic trought the proxy.
-2. Menu > Preferences > Search "Proxy" > Settings.
+2. Settings > Search "Proxy" > Settings.
 3. Change to Manual proxy.
 Enter Loopback @IP and port 8080
 4. Disable interception in Burp as it's
 5. Proxy > Intercept > Intercept in on (Disable)